lleblanc42/bootstrap-FileUpload/README.md

 | onUploadSuccess | Calls when the file was uploaded successfully |
 | onUploadComplete | Calls when the plugin has completed processing of all of the files |
 | onUploadReset | Calls when the file list is reset |

+_Callbacks have not been tested as of yet, please note feature release plans_

 ## Examples
 _(Coming soon)_